petertretorn/LogComponent/README.md

 Current time has been factored out as an external dependency to facilitate testing

-Through refactoring of AsyncLog class
+Thorough refactoring of AsyncLog class